What Are They, Causes, Treatment, and More

 An individual may have persistent hiccups after undergoing general anesthesia during a surgical procedure.
 The administration of anesthesia typically requires the individual to extend their neck, which can stretch the phrenic nerves and trigger hiccups.
 Similarly, intubation, or the insertion of a tube into the individual’s airway to assist with breathing during anesthesia, may cause additional irritation that can stimulate hiccups.

-Chronic hiccups, lasting longer than 1 month, can be caused by a variety of more persistent causes.
+Chronic hiccups, lasting longer than one month, can be caused by a variety of more persistent causes.
 Conditions that lead to the damage or irritation of the phrenic and vagus nerves are often associated with consequent hiccups.
 These conditions include pericarditis, or inflammation of the heart’s membrane (i.e., pericardium); laryngitis, or inflammation of the larynx in the throat; inflammation of the stomach from bacteria, like Helicobacter pylori; gastroesophageal reflux disease (GERD), which is characterized by acid reflux; and space-occupying lesions, like neck-cyst tumors, esophageal cancer, and enlarged thoracic lymph nodes.